s3rvac/vim-syntax-redminewiki/README.md

 Redmine Wiki Syntax For Vim
 ===========================

-A Vim syntax-highlighting file for [Redmine](http://www.redmine.org/) wiki.
+A Vim syntax-highlighting file for the [Redmine](http://www.redmine.org/) wiki.

 Installation
 ============